Saki (musician): Early life

-Saki's father listened to Western music of the 1970s and 1980s, but she did not fall in love with it herself until junior high, when she started playing classical and electric guitar.
-Although she played piano from a young age and was a member of the brass band since elementary school, a friend asked her to join the classical guitar club in junior high.
+Saki was born on October 4, 1990, in the suburbs of Tokyo.
+Although her family lived in Kobe for a time due to her father's work, she was too young to remember it.
+Saki has a younger brother, three years her junior, who designs some of her merchandise.
+Her mother died in an accident when she was six years old.
+Saki started playing piano in elementary school, but hated it because of the strict teachers.
+However, she continued the lessons for four or five years, learning how to read music, but says she has not touched the instrument since.
+Her father listened to Western music of the 1970s and 1980s, but she did not fall in love with it herself until junior high, when she started playing classical guitar.
+Although she had played trumpet as a member of the brass band since third grade, a female friend asked her to join the classical guitar club in the first year of junior high.
 There she played music by Southern All Stars, Spitz and the Beatles and developed her love of Western rock and pop music.
-She received her first electric guitar and a small amplifier from the father of one of her younger brother's classmates.
+She quit the brass band the following year, but stayed in her schools' guitar clubs until her third year of high school.

-Brian May was the first guitarist Saki became a fan of and Queen + Paul Rodgers were the first musicians she ever saw live.
+Brian May was the first guitarist Saki became a fan of and Queen + Paul Rodgers were the first musicians she ever saw live in her third year of junior high.
 She then worked backwards, listening to Rodgers' former bands Free and Bad Company.
 Her brother's love of professional wrestling also furthered her interest in Western rock and heavy metal, as the WWE often featured songs by acts such as Motörhead, Marilyn Manson, Metallica and Fozzy.
 She also started reading Young Guitar Magazine at this time, which included coverage of bands such as Bullet for My Valentine and Trivium.
 Saki said her inspiration to become a musician was seeing footage of Seikima-II's 2005 reunion on NHK and wanting to be their guitarist Jail O'Hashi.
+She received her first electric guitar and a small amplifier from the father of one of her brother's classmates.
 Three of the band's guitarists, O'Hashi, Ace Shimizu and Luke Takamura, had released instructional DVDs, so she bought them all and spent her summer vacation before high school practicing.